Humanity for Prisoners

 Friends of Iowa Women Prisoners

 Friends of Iowa Women Prisoners mission is to bring together those concerned about women in the Iowa correctional system and provide education on how to best advocate on their behalf.
-They support a variety of programming to incarcertated women and also award scholarships that allow women to take college credit classes while incarcerated.
-Serves Iowa women only.
+They support a variety of programming to incarcerated women and also award scholarships that allow women to take college credit classes while incarcerated.
+Serves women in Iowa only.

 Incarcerated Individuals Legal Assistance Project